prometheusresearch-archive/react-forms/docs/contents/documentation/schema.md

 </Schema>
 ```

-As you can see you can refer to built-in types by specifying a `type` property
+You can refer to built-in types by specifying a `type` property which has type
-which has type name as its string value.
-Currently React Forms provide a limited
+name as its string value.
+Currently React Forms provide a limited set of
-set of built-in types: `date`, `number` and `string` (used by default if no type
+built-in types: `date`, `number` and `string` (used by default if no type is
-is specified).
+specified).
 But you can create a custom one easily.

 Schema types are simply objects with `serialize` and `deserialize` methods.
-Method `serialized` is called before value is sent to input component and
+Method `serialize` is called before value is sent to input component and
 `deserialize` is called on change before validation occurs.

 Method `deserialize` could also throw an exception in case it cannot deserialize
-passed value.
+a passed value.

 ```
 var MyType = {